vmyrgiotis/vmyrgiotis.github.io/README.md

 ### Publications
 ---------
-You can view my publications in [ResearchGate](https://www.researchgate.net/profile/Vasilis_Myrgiotis).
+A list of my publications is available in [ResearchGate](https://www.researchgate.net/profile/Vasilis_Myrgiotis/publications).